hexxone/audiorbits/README.md

 *But:* If you encounter any issues of have suggestions **please address them on Steam.**

+P.S.: Feel free to use this "wallpaper" at your favourite party, event, video, stream, etc.
+Just remember to give credit where due :)

 ### Dependencies / Libraries
 - [we_utils](https://github.com/Hexxonite/we_utils) diverse utilities
 - [we_project_helper](https://github.com/Hexxonite/we_project_helper) translating & editing .json